-He served in the Army from 1967 to 1969 returning to graduate from Old Dominion University in 1972.
-In the intervening years he has volunteered and served on the boards of the TCC Educational Foundation, the Virginia Automobile Dealers Insurance Association, and the Neptune Festival.
-He is also a Trustee member of the Hampton Roads Chamber of Commerce.
-Previously he has served as a trustee of the Chrysler Museum, and the Hampton Roads Economic Development Alliance.
-Additionally, he also served as a Board Member of Equi Kids.
+After serving in the U.S. Army from 1967 to 1969, he graduated from Old Dominion University in 1972.
+In addition to the TCC Educational Foundation, he has volunteered and served on the boards of the Virginia Automobile Dealers Insurance Association and the Neptune Festival.
+He is also a trustee member of the Hampton Roads Chamber of Commerce.

 Joseph E. Bouchard, Ph.D.

 Dr. Joseph Bouchard retired from the U.S. Navy as a captain in 2003 after a distinguished 27-year career that included command of Naval Station Norfolk and assignments in strategic, long-range and operational planning for many different Navy commands.

 Dr. Bouchard gained wide recognition as an expert on port security while Commanding Officer of Naval Station Norfolk and received several awards, among them the Secretary of Defense 2002 Annual Antiterrorism Award, Virginia Port Authority Medal of Excellence, and Virginia Maritime Association 2002 Port Champion Award.

 He holds a Ph.D. in political science from Stanford University; a master’s in national security affairs from the U.S. Naval Postgraduate School, and a bachelor’s degree from the U.S. Naval Academy, where he majored in international security affairs.

 From 2008 to 2010, Dr. Bouchard was a member of the Virginia House of Delegates representing the 83rd district in Virginia Beach.